 In particular, this study established the empirical findings of individual hedonic orientation among women.
 The study developed and established an individual hedonic orientation scale to measure women's inclination towards hedonic pursuits in consumption and everyday life.
-Excitement- and adventure-seeking, sociable, strong personal attachment to product and need for strong experiences for relaxation were identified as observable traits of hedonicic personality of women.
-Additionally, this study extended knowledge by including new characteristics of hedonic pursuits.
+Excitement- and adventure-seeking, sociable, strong personal attachment to product and need for strong experiences for relaxation were identified as observable traits of hedonistic personality of women.
+Additionally, this study extended knowledge by including new characteristics of hedonic predispositions exhibited by women such as need for uniqueness, voyeurism and exhibitionism as part their daily hedonic pursuits.
 This scale supplements with the hedonic orientation scale by Frigan (2007).
 In other words, this study has contributed to consumer psychology research by enhancing the understanding of individual differences in hedonic capacity in relation to basic personal values as well as consumption of products.